codepath/site-week2-project2-student-store-starter/README.md

 - [Google Fonts](https://fonts.google.com/)

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.

 I'd like to shoutout all of my podmates: Angelo, Charidi, Evans, and Travis; it was great working with one group for a couple days!
 There were a lot of instances where I got frustrated with bugs in my code, and they provided a fresh set of eyes that helped me identify what was going on and get past those setbacks.